cloudmesh-community/book/chapters/sd-card.md

 ### Windows 10

-First you need to download the rasbian OS from
+First you need to download the raspbian OS from

 * <https://downloads.raspberrypi.org/raspbian_latest>